ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 ## Keyboard Events

-It is possible to add custom behaviour to any key event that you want using the grid events `cellKeyPress` (gets called when a DOM `keyPress` event fires on a cell) and `cellKeyDown` (gets called when a DOM `keyDown` event fires on a cell).
+It is possible to add custom behaviour to any key event that you want using the grid events `cellKeyDown` (gets called when a DOM `keyDown` event fires on a cell).

 <note>
-These keyboard events are monitored by the grid panel, so they will not be fired when the `keydown` or `keypress` happen inside of a popup editor, as popup elements are rendered in a different DOM tree.
+These keyboard events are monitored by the grid panel, so they will not be fired when the `keydown` happens inside of a popup editor, as popup elements are rendered in a different DOM tree.
 </note>